Online Square-into-Square Packing

 Let $Q_1$ be a medium square that collides with a small square in the upper half \upperhalf of the unit bin.
 Then $Q_1$ either intersects a vertical shelf \newshelf or an $H_2$-square $Q_2$.
 The main idea is to prove that the parts of $\upperhalf\setminus B_3$ both right and left to $Q_2$/\newshelf have a density of $1/2$.
-We distinguish six different cases depending on the location of \newshelf or $Q_2$ in \upperhalf. \begin{enumerate} \item{\em $Q_1$ collides with an $H_2$-square $Q_2$ in $M_4$:}\\ We know $\length{\usedSection{M_3}} > \length{\usedSection{M_4}} - w_\newshelf$, as otherwise we would have packed $Q_2$ in $M_3$\raus{; see \textit{currentMainPackingRegion()} on Page~\pageref{alg:currentMainPackingRegion}}.
-Therefore, the entire part of $M_3 \cup M_4$ right to $Q_2$ must be used by small squares, thus having a density of $1/2$.
+We distinguish six different cases depending on the location of \newshelf or $Q_2$ in \upperhalf. \begin{enumerate} \item{\em $Q_1$ collides with an $H_2$-square $Q_2$ in $M_4$:}\\ We know $\usLength{M_3} > \usLength{M_4} - w_\newshelf$, as otherwise we would have packed $Q_2$ in $M_3$.
+Therefore, the entire part of $M_3 \cup M_4$ to the right of $Q_2$ must be used by small squares, thus having a density of $1/2$.
 Additionally, the section used by the $H_1$-squares must be filled to a height of at least $1/4$.
 Hence, we know that the sections of $\upperhalf\setminus B_3$ both right and left to $Q_2$ are half full; see Fig.~\ref{fig:h1_h2_M4_collision}.
 Therefore, with $x_2\geq 1/8$,

-\item{\em$Q_1$ collides with an $H_2$-square $Q_2$ in $M_3$:}\\ By construction we have $\length{\usedSection{M_3}} - x_2 \leq \length{\usedSection{M_4}}$ or $\length{\usedSection{M_4}} \geq 3/8$, as we packed $Q_2$ into $M_3$ instead of $M_4$. \begin{enumerate} \item If $\length{\usedSection{M_3}} - x_2 \leq \length{\usedSection{M_4}}$, the situation is symmetric to the one in the previous case; see Fig.~\ref{fig:h1_h2_M3_collision1}.
+\item{\em$Q_1$ collides with an $H_2$-square $Q_2$ in $M_3$:}\\ By construction we have $\usLength{M_3} - x_2 \leq \usLength{M_4}$ or $\usLength{M_4} \geq 3/8$, as we packed $Q_2$ into $M_3$ instead of $M_4$. \begin{enumerate} \item If $\usLength{M_3} - x_2 \leq \usLength{M_4}$, the situation is symmetric to the one in the previous case; see Fig.~\ref{fig:h1_h2_M3_collision1}.
 Because $Q_1$ is aligned with the top and $Q_2$ with the bottom of \upperhalf and $Q_1$ and $Q_2$ collide, we have $x_1 + x_2 > 1/2$.
 Thus, we get

-\item Otherwise, $\length{\usedSection{M_3}}~-~x_2 > \length{\usedSection{M_4}}~\geq~3/8$; see Fig.~\ref{fig:h1_h2_M3_collision2}.
+\item Otherwise, $\usLength{M_3}-x_2 > \usLength{M_4}\geq3/8$; see Fig.~\ref{fig:h1_h2_M3_collision2}.
 Again, we know $x_1 + x_2 > 1/2$.
 Thus,

 \end{enumerate}

 \item{\em$Q_1$ collides with a vertical shelf \newshelf in $M_4$:}\\ Analogously to the first case, we know that the sections of $\upperhalf\setminus B_4$ both right and left to \newshelf must be half full; see Fig.~\ref{fig:h1_shelf_M4_collision}.
 Thus, with $w_\newshelf \leq 1/8$ we get: